 Doctors of Physical Therapy are the leading health care providers offering programs that can help reduce ACL injuries and can even prevent them from occurring in the first place.
 For more information on how physical therapy can help you or your athlete recover and prevent injuries, contact PREP Performance Center today.

 According to GetPT1st, “research shows that 26% of non-contact ACL injuries could be prevented by specific exercise programs.”
 At PREP Performance Center, we are dedicated not only to helping you recover from your ACL reconstruction, but we are also able to help you prevent further injuries from occurring in the future.

-During our movement assessment our physical therapists determine your strengths and weaknesses and can often identify areas that increase your risk of an ACL injury.
-We utilize balance, jumping and landing tests such as the Y balance, Broad Jump, Triple Hop, and Landing Error Scoring System (LESS).
-The battery of tests assess strength, power, balance, body awareness, leg symmetry and jumping and landing mechanics to determine whether or not you are at a high-risk for a non-contact ACL injury.
+During our movement assessment, in treating ACL our physical therapists determine your strengths and weaknesses and can often identify areas that increase your risk of an ACL injury.
+We utilize balance, jumping, and landing tests such as the Y balance, Broad Jump, Triple Hop, and Landing Error Scoring System (LESS).
+The battery of tests assesses strength, power, balance, body awareness, leg symmetry, and jumping and landing mechanics to determine whether or not you are at high risk for a non-contact ACL injury.
 After diagnostic tests and physical examinations are complete, our physical therapists will design a specialized program based on your specific needs.

 ACL Injury Prevention:

 In a study examining the effect of ACL injury prevention programs, female athletes demonstrated a reduced ACL injury risk of 52% after incorporating the program into their fitness regimens.
 Even better, male athletes demonstrated a reduced ACL injury risk of 85% after incorporating the program into their fitness regimens.
 With such overwhelmingly positive odds, it is no secret why athletes take advantage of these programs.